Use case · Support agent

 One agent_id per brand, search by customer at ticket open

-On ticket open, before the agent says hello, it searches the vault for that identifier.
+On ticket open, before the agent says hello, it searches Korely for that identifier.
 If the customer is new, the search returns nothing and the flow proceeds as usual.
 If the customer has history, the agent reads it and adapts the opening: "hello again, I see your refund cleared in March — is this about the same order?"

 Show me the code